Article

 Who is a product designer?

 But these days we mostly apply the term product designer in tech to describe people who design digital products.
-That means they design user experiences and interfaces for websites, apps, digital devices, and so on.
+That means they design user experiences and user interfaces for websites, apps, digital devices, and so on.

 Skills and responsibilities of product designers